New Model Army: Scotland

-In 1650, while the campaign in Ireland was still continuing, part of the New Model Army was transferred to Scotland to fight Scottish Covenanters at the start of the Third English Civil War.
-The Covenanters, who had been allied to the Parliament in the First English Civil War, had now crowned Charles II as King.
-Despite being outnumbered, Cromwell led the Army to crushing victories over the Scots at the battles of Dunbar and Inverkeithing.
-Following the Scottish invasion of England led by Charles II, the New Model Army and local militia forces soundly defeated the Royalists at the Battle of Worcester, the last pitched battle of the English Civil Wars.
+In 1650, while the conquest of Ireland was still ongoing, part of the New Model Army was sent to Scotland to conquer the country, then dominated by Covenanters.
+Though they had allied with the Parliamentarians during the First English Civil War, the Covenanters crowned Charles II as King of Scotland on 1 January 1651.
+Despite being outnumbered, the New Model Army won two crushing victories over the Scots at the Battle of Dunbar on 3 September 1650 and the Battle of Inverkeithing on 20 July 1651.
+After Charles led a Royalist army into England from Scotland on 1 August 1651, the New Model Army and English militia destroyed Charles' army at the Battle of Worcester on 3 September; the engagement proved to be the last pitched battle of the English Civil War.